migramirez2/Harmony-ONE/progress/theo-perisic.md

 ---

+2024-04-20 Sat: [5hr] Spent time assigning and detailing Q2 deliverables.
+As we are now one month into Q2, it's crucial that we have a stable set of objectives to ensure we meet our goals.
+I suggest that ongoing tasks either be prioritized for completion or clearly identified as discontinued.
+This approach will help us avoid any ambiguity in our direction and ensure that all products are completed to a higher standard.

+2024-04-19 Fri: Clearing offices.

 2024-04-18 Thu: Drafted team Q2 assignments.
 Started 1Bot doc for real-time Harmony information with Tenacious.
 Coordination with Protofire for Lend.
 Insight: Lend needs additional liquidity for the automated money market to flow smoother, suggestion 10k USD total split accross each provided token.

 2024-04-17 Wed: Meeting with Encode for AI/Crypto hackathon for pricing and potential outcomes.
 Attended ONE show.